The live-stream’s split-screen, or, Urgent domestic politics

 Surely, at this moment, the Grand Domestic Revolution is much tighter bound to an oikopolitics as mapped out in Like an Iron Maiden.
 Trapped between a Rock and a Hard Place (2010) by Rehana Zaman, yet, in demand to be re-defined by practicing social proximity while body distancing, digital technologies and cyber-spatial practices.

 In other words, while searching for an urgent politics of the domestic by sharing screens on a transcontinental scale, the need for “digital commons” (NK) ought to demand a technopolitics of live-streaming, data-transmission and tele-communication on a transcontinental scale as well.
-Is the split-screen a possible “actionable image” (Alexander Galloway) of/for domestic politics, which turns everyone joining a video-conference into a news-reporter from her own domestic action, yet, which is only effective by collective effort taking the visual form of a shared screen or split image?
+Is the split-screen a possible “actionable image” (Harun Farocki in 2914 drawing from Alexander Galloway’s concept of the “actionable object” [in Gaming: Essays on Algorithmic Cultures, 2009]) of/for domestic politics, which turns everyone joining a video-conference into a news-reporter from her own domestic action, yet, which is only effective by collective effort taking the visual form of a shared screen or split image?

 Angela Y. Davis in her home, Oakland/California, 3 April 2020, 1am, Berlin-time, Teach-In “Movement Building in the Time of the Covid-19 Crisis.
 A Left feminist perspective on 21st century racial capitalism in this moment,” therisingmajority.com.